Anambra 2021: PDP orders members to withdraw all litigations against party

 Obi urged them to see the ruling-All Progressives Grand Alliance as their common opponent in the election.

-He said that aspirants should shun social media hype and get to work by going to villages and electorate to make a commitment to what they intend to do for them if elected.
+He said that aspirants should shun social media hype and get to work by going to villages and electorate to make commitment of what they intend to do for them, if elected.

 He called on the party leadership to design programmes for a tour of communities in the state.